Comparing IPFS and BitTorrent in 2023.

 There are generally two classes of IPFS nodes - those that are public resources, where you can publish files and it will host them for free (Cloudflare runs a node for example) - and nodes that only host content they are interested in, which is referred to as “pinning”.

-Content is hosted in the style of the Kademlia DHT, where it is replicated on the closest 10 peers.
-The “closeness” proximity metric is the XOR function of Kademlia - ie. the dist(content, peer) = content_hash XOR peer_id - so generally speaking content is distributed uniformly across the peers.
+IPFS nodes participate in sharing a global index which maps the load balancing unit of IPFS (blocks) to a list of peers which store this block.
+The index is distributed across a Kademlia DHT, where each (block -> peers) mapping is replicated on the closest 10 peers.
+The “closeness” proximity metric is the XOR function of Kademlia - ie. the dist(content, peer) = content_hash XOR peer_id

 Like BitTorrent, each file is split into chunks called blocks.
 Each block is identified by its hash, called a CID (content ID).
 Unlike BitTorrent, the design does not stop at the notion of a single set of files.
 All of the files in IPFS are part of a larger data structure, the merkle DAG.
 The terms might make this hard to understand - the basic gist is that it’s like a typical file system (eg. ext4, NTFS, FAT32) but the data structure itself is merklized, and distributed over a Kademlia-like DHT.
 See IPLD for more.